A client recently lost her partner rather suddenly. She was fairly dependent on him for most things.

 Do you know someone who would be delighted to hear about these ideas and building interdependency, rather than be dependent or independent?

 Lastly, what if you are too scared to ask?
 Or, like I have been, too ashamed – does this article help you?
-Ask your questions in the comments below, and aim to write something supportive to someone else, so we can create a community of support.
+Ask your questions in the comments below, and respond to others in a supportive way, so we can create a community of support.

 Sarah Sims Williams BSc (Hons) Psychology, Level II Counselling & Communication, IIT CNVC.